MULTIBUY DISCOUNT - BUY 2 CLASSES - GET 15% OFF, BUY 3 OR 4 CLASSES - GET 20% OFF. AUTOMATICALLY APPLIED AT CHECKOUT

 A documentary on the life on Diane Arbus including her daughter’s perspective of the great photographer.

-Albert Khan is known for creating “The Archives of the Planet”, a project aimed at building a photographic record of the entire planet.
-(French video)
+Covers Khan’s “The Archives of the Planet”, a project aimed at building a photographic record of the entire planet.
+(French)

 Darkness and Light: A documentary on one of America’s most influential fashion photographers.